open-horizon/exchange-api/README.md

     - detect if a pattern is updated with service that has userInput w/o default values, and give warning
     - Consider changing all creates to POST, and update (via put/patch) return codes to 200

+## Changes in 2.75.0
+- Enabled support for TLSv1.2.
+TLSv1.2 is in support of OpenShift 4.6.
+The 4.6 HAPoxy router is built on top of RHEL7 which does not support TLSv1.3.

 ## Changes in 2.74.0
 - Readme Update: Added section on using TLS with the Exchange.